bobleesj/learn-swift-with-bob/RESOURCES.md

 | [5 Reasons I Fell in Love with Swift] | Oc 22, 2016 | Blog |

 ### Soft Skills
-If you would like to work as a freelancer, you might find these articles useful.
-I talk about how I received a number of job offers even though I didn't have much experience.

 |      Name     |       Date      |     Source    |
 |---------------|---------------|---------------|